 - Your partner negatively impacts your credit score

-There are plenty of other examples as to what counts as financial abuse but this is just to list a few.
-Without a proper financial situation, abuse victims can find themselves stuck in abusive situations because they are unable to use the tools they need.
+There are plenty of other examples of what counts as financial abuse, but this is just to list a few.
+Without a good financial situation, abuse victims can find themselves stuck in abusive situations because they are unable to use the tools they need.
 For example, a victim will become homeless if their abuser restricts their ability to access money and owns the house they live in.
 Victims can’t stay on the property since it belongs to the abuser and they can’t leave because they may not have anywhere to stay and can’t afford to get a place.

 You may see that your partner is more abusive than you had originally thought.
-If you are thinking about leaving then you will benefit from getting together a plan to handle what this may entail.
+If you are thinking about leaving, you will benefit from getting together a plan to handle what this may entail.
 Every situation is unique, especially when it comes to how much control your partner has in the relationship and over different aspects of your life.
-It can feel hopeless, but luckily that’s not the case!
+It can feel hopeless, but luckily, that’s not the case!

 How to Deal with Financial Abuse

 The first and most important thing you can do is get in touch with a certified domestic violence advocate.
-They will be able to help you get everything you need in order when planning to leave.
+They will help you get everything you need when planning to leave.
 However, many victims still struggle to get in touch with people other than their abuser.
 There are additional tips that you can follow that can help you like: